-A new High Repetition Rate Linac (HRRL) beamline has been successfully reconfigured to produce and transport positrons to the experimental cell.
+A new High Repetition Rate Linac (HRRL) beamline located in the Beam Lab of Physics Department at Idaho State University has been successfully reconfigured to produce and transport positrons to the experimental cell.
 The electron beam energy profile and emittance of the HRRL were measured using a Faraday cup and an OTR based diagnostic system.
-The unnormalized emittance of HRRL at 15 ± 1.6 MeV and 11 pC micro pulse charge are 0.37 ± 0.02 for horizontal projection and 0.30 ± 0.04 for vertical projection.
+The electron spatial profile measured using the OTR system was not described by a Gaussian distribution but by a super Gaussian or Lorentzian distribution.
+The unnormalized rms emittance of HRRL at $15\pm1.6$ MeV and 11 pC micro pulse charge are $0.37\pm0.02$ for horizontal projection and $0.30\pm0.04$ for vertical projection.

 Positrons generated when the electron beam impinged on a tungsten target (T1) were transported to another tungsten target, T2.
-The 511 keV photons created inside T2 by the annihilated positrons were detected using two NaI detectors.
-The positron beam creation, beam loss in the transportation, and detection process were studied using the simulation package G4beamline and compared to this experiment.
+Positrons were collected by quadrupole the triplet downstream of T1 and bent 45° by the first dipole D1.
+The beam bent by the D1 diverged and were refocused using quadrupole in the 45 degree beamline, Q7.
+The beam were bent another 45° by the second dipole D2.
+The quadrupole triplet in the 90 degree beamline transported positrons to T2.
+The momentum/energy spread of the beam can be selected using the energy slit located between D1 and Q7.